The first step to launching your career is to learn how to get a job with no experience in the chosen field.

 No employer is going to believe that you can live up to what you say you can do unless you exhibit self-confidence.
 Honestly, who would?
 If someone says that they can fulfill all of the responsibilities on paper, but then seems to doubt themselves at every turn, it's going to be hard to trust them when things come down to the wire.

 Throughout the course of the interview, the interviewer will ask you questions about some of the abilities you’ve highlighted and whether or not you’d be able to perform those abilities on the job.
 You have to be careful with your verbal and non-verbal skills when you’re at an interview and you’re talking about your skills and abilities.
 Be careful with your speech and avoid using hesitation speech.
 Remain confident and demonstrate a firm belief in why you believe that you’d be the best fit for the job.

 Although you are just entering into the field, stay confident in your ability to accomplish the requirements of the position you want.
 Do your research and understand exactly what is to be expected of you if you are offered the position.

 A lot of employers these days offer unpaid volunteer work or internships to those looking to start their career off with a healthy amount of experience.
 If you can afford to take on unpaid work, be sure that you treat it as if you were being paid.
-The end goal here is to either be offered a full-time position for the employer in time, or to score a recommendation from them for your next job.
+The end goal here is to either be offered a full-time position for the employer in time.
+Another end goal you should have is to potentially score a recommendation from them for your next job.